aojald/teaCrap/README.md

 ## Why ?
 Because i needed it for a pentest ;) and it helps me recover more than 3000 passwords in plain text.
+The "cypher" typo helps me in the first place to find this crapy "crypto" fucntion.